 The Committee on Academic Personnel (CAP) provides advice to the Chancellor (or designee) on academic personnel matters.
 The VPAP is the Chancellor's and PEVC's designee for facilitating administrative input and advice from CAP.
-The full committee charge for CAP can be found on https://senate.ucr.edu/committees/6.
+The full committee charge for CAP can be found on Academic Senate.

 The Delegation of Authority Chart provides information on the final authority on review actions.
-It can be found on the APO website: http://academicpersonnel.ucr.edu/policies_and_procedures/.
+It can be found on the APO website: Policies and Procedures.

 The eFilePlus System is used for a routed, paperless review of merit and promotion files.
 Processes outside of eFilePlus include: Chair's meeting with candidate, signing of Procedural Safeguard Statement (Part 1 and Part 2), Department meeting, Department voting, preparation of department recommendation (draft and final), CAP meeting, CAP voting and preparation of CAP recommendation.
-General information regarding the eFilePlus system can be found on the eFilePlus website at http://academicpersonnel.ucr.edu/eFilePlus/.
+General information regarding the eFilePlus system can be found on the eFilePlus website at APO eFilePlus.